xqwang14/SMS-Loss/README.md

 # SMS-Loss
-Code will be released soon.
+A detailed instruction will be released soon.